tushar30gaurab/tushar30gaurab/README.md

 ## About Me

-I'm a passionate Software Engineer based in India.
+I'm a passionate Software Engineer based in India❤️.
 I love Coding and enjoy Travelling.
 With a background in B.Tech, I'm always eager to learn and explore new technologies and tools.

 ## 🔭 My GitHub Stats